StrangeGirlMurph/Facial-Landmark-Detection/README.md

 # Working-Area
 ## Questions
 + "Proper way" to do masking instead of writing your own loss/metrics?
++ I am a bit scared that the optimizer doesn't train properly with the masking...

 ## Ideas
 + Applying augmentations to the data (rotation, brightness, horizontal/vertical shift, random noise).